Using API credentials

 Once you create a credential as described here, you're ready to start using our API.
 This guide explains how you can use your new credentials to do that.

-Note: These libraries are written and maintained by third parties, so Ocrolus isn't responsible for any change in them.
+These libraries are developed and maintained by third parties.
+Ocrolus is not responsible for any modifications or updates made to them.

-We use JSON Web Tokens (JWTs) as defined by RFC 7519.
-In order to request a Token, you should use the Grant Authentication Token endpoint.
-It is returned in the response's access_token field.
+We use JSON Web Tokens (JWTs) as specified by RFC 7519.
+To request a token, use the Grant Authentication Token endpoint.
+The token will be returned in the access_token field of the response.

 Every API endpoint accepts your access token through the HTTP Authorization header.
-It should have a value of Authorization: Bearer <your access token>.
+The token should be included in the header formatted as `Authorization: Bearer <your access token>`.

-The exact mechanism by which you provide your token depends on your choice of client tool or library, but here's an example of how you can do so with curl:
+2. The exact mechanism by which you provide your token depends on your choice of client tool or library, but here's an example of how you can do so with curl.
+The --oauth2-bearer option automatically configures the header for you, you only need to provide the access token.
+The complete token comes from the access_token field in the Grant Authentication Token endpoint's response.

 curl --url "https://api.ocrolus.com/v1/books" --oauth2-bearer "eyJhbGciOiJ...2hUye_4CpIvQ"

-Newly-generated tokens are valid for as long as is given in the Grant Authentication Token endpoint's response.
-All tokens currently expire after 24 hours (86,400 seconds), but we suggest refreshing tokens every 12 hours (43,200 seconds).
+Newly generated tokens are valid for the duration specified in the response from the Grant Authentication Token endpoint.
+Currently, all tokens expire after 24 hours (86,400 seconds).
+However, we recommend refreshing tokens every 12 hours (43,200 seconds) to ensure continuous access.

 🚧